opencv/opencv/modules/core/doc/operations_on_arrays.rst

 If ``DFT_SCALE`` is set, the scaling is done after the transformation.

 Unlike
-:func:`dct` , the function supports arrays of arbitrary size.
+:cpp:func:`dct` , the function supports arrays of arbitrary size.
 But only those arrays are processed efficiently, whose sizes can be factorized in a product of small prime numbers (2, 3, and 5 in the current implementation).
 Such an efficient DFT size can be computed using the
-:func:`getOptimalDFTSize` method.
+:cpp:func:`getOptimalDFTSize` method.

 Here is a sample illustrating how to compute a DFT-based convolution of two 2D real arrays: ::

-    void convolveDFT(const Mat& A, const Mat& B, Mat& C) {
+    void convolveDFT(InputArray A, InputArray B, OutputArray C) {
         // reallocate the output array if needed C.create(abs(A.rows - B.rows)+1, abs(A.cols - B.cols)+1, A.type());